 We develop machine learning algorithms that could potentially help firms choose directors for their boards.
 In developing these machine learning algorithms, we contribute to our understanding of corporate governance, specifically boards of directors, in at least four ways.
 First, we evaluate whether it is possible to construct an algorithm that can predict whether a particular individual will be successful as a director in a particular firm.
 Second, we compare alternative approaches to forecasting director performance; in particular, how traditional econometric approaches compare to newer machine learning techniques.
-Third, we identify the characteristics that tend to be associated with effective directors.
+Third, we identify characteristics that tend to be associated with effective directors.
 Finally, we use the selections from the algorithms as benchmarks to understand the process through which directors are actually chosen and identify the types of individuals who are more likely to be chosen as directors counter to the interests of shareholders.
-In line with the "cocooning" view of director selection, we show that firms that select predictably bad directors tend to have worse governance structures.
+In particular, firms that select predictably bad directors appear to have lower quality corporate governance.

 There are a number of methodological issues we must address before we can design such an algorithm.
 We must be able to measure the performance of a director to predict which potential directors will be of highest quality.
 Our main measure of director performance comes from the level of support a director receives from shareholders when they vote relative to other directors at the same firm.
 This vote-based performance measure is an individual measure which reflects the support the director personally has from the shareholders she represents and which should incorporate all publicly available information about her performance.
-We also use firm profitability, the firm's abnormal returns at the time of the announcement of a director's appointment, a dummy variable indicating whether more than 10% of shareholders opposed the director as measures of director performance, and a dummy variable on whether the director leaves within two years of appointment.
+We use alternative measures of director performance: the firm's abnormal returns at the time of the announcement of a director's appointment, high dissent, and turnover shortly after the appointment.

-Using publicly available data on firm, board, and director characteristics, our algorithm can predict the success of directors using any of these measures.
-The fact that the machine learning models outperform econometric approaches is consistent with the arguments of Athey and Imbens (2017) and Mullainathan and Spiess (2017): machine learning is a valuable approach for prediction problems in the social sciences.
+Our algorithm can predict the distribution of outcomes using these different measures.
+The fact that the machine learning models outperform econometric approaches is consistent with the arguments of Athey and Imbens (2017) and Mullainathan and Spiess (2017) that machine learning is a valuable approach for prediction problems in the social sciences.

-There is an additional methodological issue we need to address before we can conclude that algorithms can help us understand the director nomination process.
-We observe the predictive accuracy of our algorithm only for directors who were nominated.
-We design a quasi-labels procedure which exploits the fraction of votes plausible candidates received at the company whose board they joined as an indication of their performance.
-We find that directors the algorithm predicted would do poorly (well) indeed do poorly (well) when compared to realistic alternatives.
+An issue we need to address before we can conclude that algorithms can help us understand and potentially improve the director nomination process is that we observe the predictive accuracy of our algorithm only for directors who were nominated.
+We design a procedure to address this issues that exploits the fraction of votes plausible candidates received at the company whose board they joined as an indication of their performance.
+Our results suggest that directors the algorithm predicted would do poorly (well) indeed do poorly (well) when compared to realistic alternatives.

-The differences between the directors suggested by the algorithm and those actually selected by firms allow us to assess the features that are overrated in the director nomination process.
-Comparing predictably bad directors to promising candidates suggested by the algorithm, it appears that firms choose directors who are more likely to be male, have a large network, and have many past and current directorships.
+The differences between the directors suggested by the algorithm and those actually selected by firms allow us to identify features that are overrated in the director nomination process.
+Comparing predictably bad directors to promising candidates suggested by the algorithm, it appears that predictably bad directors are more likely to be male, have a large network, and have many past and current directorships.
 In a sense, the algorithm is saying exactly what institutional shareholders have been saying for a long time: that directors who are not old friends of management and come from different backgrounds are more likely to monitor management.
-In addition, less connected directors potentially provide different and potentially more useful opinions about policy.
+In addition, less well-connected directors potentially provide different and potentially more useful opinions about policy.
 For example, TIAA-CREF (now TIAA) has had a corporate governance policy aimed in large part at diversifying boards of directors since the 1990s for this reason (see Biggs (1996) and Carleton et al. (1998)).26